Drewsky33/drewsky33.github.io/_posts/2025-01-25-AirBnB-Exploratory-Data-Analysis.md

 ### Context <a name="overview-context"></a>

 As Airbnb has grown in popularity, many cities have introduced regulations to limit the number of properties listed.
 Paris, one of Airbnb’s most active markets, saw significant regulatory changes in **2015**, aimed at curbing short-term rentals.
-This analysis seeks to explore **pricing trends**, **market dynamics**, and **the impact of these regulations on new host registrations**.
+This analysis is an exploration of the impact of 2015 regulations on **pricing trends** and **market dynamics**.

 To achieve this, I analyzed **Airbnb listing data for Paris**, focusing on:

-- **Price trends across neighborhoods**
+- **Pricing trends across neighborhoods**
 - **Price differences based on accommodation capacity**
-- **The number of new hosts over time**
+- **The number of new hosts over time and potential effects from regulations**
-- **The effect of 2015 regulations on host activity and pricing**
+- **And the overall effect of 2015 regulations on host activity and pricing**

 ### Actions <a name="overview-actions"></a>

 To conduct this analysis, the following steps were taken:
 - **Data was imported and cleaned**
-- **Data was QA'd to ensure accurate analysis.**
+- **Data was QA'd to ensure accurate analysis**
-- **I filtered down the listings dataset to only Paris listings.**
+- **I filtered down the listings dataset to only Paris listings**
-- **Data was reshaped (aggregated) for analysis.**
+- **Data was reshaped (aggregated) for analysis**
-- **A helper function to add a formatted subtitle was created.**
+- **I created a helper function to add a formatted subtitle**
-- **A 1 page report with the relevant visualizations was created.**
+- **A 1 page report with the relevant visualizations was created**
-___

 # Analysis TL;DR <a name="analysis-summary"></a>

-- **New host registrations dropped significantly in response to 2015 regulatory changes**, which illustrated the impact of the regulatory changes.
+- **New hosts entering the Paris market dropped significantly in response to 2015 regulatory changes**
-- **Despite a drop in listings in response to regulartory changes, the average listing price continued to rise until a recent drop in 2022**, this could potentially be attributed to market adjustments.
+- **Despite a drop in listings in response to regulatory changes, the average listing price continued to rise until a recent drop in 2022**, this could potentially be attributed to market adjustments
-- **Elysee remains the most expensive neighborhood**, with higher-priced listings persisting even after the regulations.
+- **Elysee was the most expensive neighorhood.**
+- **In Elysee**, the general price of an accommodation has a positive relationship with the size of the accommodation.

 ![alt text](/img/posts/1pagerupdated.png "AirBnb Findings 1 Pager")